google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 So how do we build these visualizations?

-There are actually many toolkits for building visualizations that range from low-level libraries where you are rendering shapes manually to automated systems that simply require you to feed them data and get a chart back.
+There are actually many toolkits for building visualizations that range from low-level libraries where you are rendering shapes manually, to automated systems that simply require you to feed them data and get a chart back.

 One library that you'll often see used in data science is